BNLNPPS/eic-opticks/README.md

 ```

 When charged particles traverse the water volume above the Cerenkov threshold, optical photons
 are generated and traced on the GPU.
-This is a minimal example for validating the Opticks pipeline.
+This is a minimal example for validating the eic-opticks pipeline.

 ```bash
 # Run with raindrop geometry (Cerenkov only)